Dates & Times

 There are also references to the jQuery UI datepicker plugin, the timepicker plugin (from the abandoned bootstrap-timepicker project), and daterangepicker (from bootstrap-daterangepicker) in Bootstrap 3 pages.
 All of these should be replaced with Tempus Dominus during the migration of a page from Bootstrap 3 to 5.

-Important Usage Note: To use Tempus Dominus on a page, you will need to apply the @use_tempusdominus decorator to your view to ensure that the CSS is included.
-Also make sure to import TempusDominus from @eonasdan/tempus-dominus in javascript, as in the examples on this page.
+Important Usage Note: Make sure to import TempusDominus from @eonasdan/tempus-dominus in javascript, as in the examples on this page.

 Simple Date Picker Widget